 Have you felt agitated by something?
-Or course you have, who hasn’t.
-I want to share with you how you can use your agitation to aid your, life and resolve the issues you may be facing.
+Of course you have, who hasn’t?
+I want to share with you how you can use your agitation to aid your life and resolve the issues you may be facing.

 Feeling agitated is naturally associated with being a bad feeling.
-And that agitation can get in the way of feeling good.
+That agitation can get in the way of feeling good.

 Actually, that feeling is very important – it is there to tell you what is wrong!
 Think of it as passing a warning sign; when you pass it, you know to be wary and to change your direction.